 Surface fire - These types of fires can be low or high intensity but they move slowly, typically through the forest, only burning whatever is on the surface of the ground: shrubs and trees.

 Crown fire - A crown fire is a fast-moving fire, usually because it’s accompanied by high wind.
 Crown fires ignite the tops of trees and can be caused by surface fires.
-They are of a much higher heat intensity.
-You may also hear the term “running crown fire’ which refers to an even more dangerous version of a crown fire.
-Running crown fires travel much faster and
+They have a higher heat intensity.
+You may also hear the term “running crown fire’ which refers to an even more dangerous version of a crown fire since they travel faster.

 Fire intensity - This refers to the amount of heat that is released during a fire.